What kinds of problems might you work on?

-While they may differ widely by discipline and job title, one thing remains constant among careers in mathematics—problem solving.
-Some potential problems that someone with mathematical training might encounter are briefly discussed below.
-It may be useful to note which of them you find most intriguing, and why.
+While careers in mathematics may differ widely by discipline and job title, one thing remains constant among them—problem solving.
+Some potential problems that someone with mathematical training might encounter are described below.
+Which of them do you find most intriguing, and why?

 - How can one design a detailed plan for a clinical trial?
 Building such a plan requires advanced statistical skills and sophisticated knowledge of the design of experiments.